-A huge array of culture and religious beliefs can be seen in the country due to a diverse population of natives, Europeans, and Asians in the country.
+A huge array of cultural and religious beliefs can be seen in the country due to a diverse population of natives, Europeans, and Asians in the country.

 One of its lake, Lake Malawi, is home to more species of fish than any other lake on earth.
-The clear sky above the lake also provides an excellent view for star-gazing.
-This lake also comprises for more than one-fifth of the country’ total area.
+The clear sky above the lake also provides an excellent view of star-gazing.
+This lake also comprises more than one-fifth of the country’ total area.

 The World Happiness Report for the time period of 2015-2017 has ranked Malawi as the 10th unhappiest country in the world.
 The high prevalence of HIV/AIDS in the country has marred its economy.

 Places of interest in this African country includes Liwonde National Park, Nyika National Park, Lake Malawi National Park, Chongoni Rock Art Area, among others.

 Entering the top 5 on our list of the 10 poorest countries in the world is Niger, with a GDP per capita of $1,153.

 Niger gained its independence from France in the year 1960.
 Niamey serves as the capital for this African country.
 It is the world’s 21st largest and 57th most populous country.

 It also has one of the lowest literacy rates in the world, with only 19.1% of its citizens passing the literacy test.
 Another setback for this landlocked country is the fact that nearly 80% of its land is arid.

 The Niger river, which is one of the largest rivers in the world, is also one of the clearest rivers in the world.

 Besides, it is also one of the hottest nations in the world.
 It is known as the “Frying Pan of the World”.
 However, this is one of the places which were inhabited by humans first, with research indicating that human presence was found in the country 600,000 years ago.